doc4suresh/IntsyAdminPortal/README.md

 ## Intsy Admin Portal

-Intsy A CCTV and security system retailer, offers both retail and wholesale services.
+Intsy is a wholesale distributor and integrator of security electronic equipment.
+The company is importing, assembling and distributing security products.
 The Intsy online commerce system's admin interface allows admins to manage reports, purchases, stock, users, and customers.

 ### Tec specs
 - Spring boot 2.1